jon-heard/obsidian-inline-scripts-library/une_ui.sfile.md

 }
 ```
 __
-une interact - Asks user to choose the npc's felings towards the pc(s) (for the npc's mood).
+une interact - Asks the user to choose the npc's felings towards the pc(s) (for the npc's mood).
-Asks user to choose the npc's demeanor, or pick it randomly (for the npc's bearing).
+Asks the user to choose the npc's demeanor, or pick it randomly (for the npc's bearing).
 Displays the npc's interaction for this scene (mood, bearing, focus).